 Many books attempt to show writers how to create believable characters.
 This one is unlike the majority: it specifically identifies 16 “master archetypes,” complete with thumbnail sketches and descriptions of specific qualities, flaws, background, styles, and possible occupations.

 A description is most powerful when it’s visible, aural, tactile.
 Make your descriptions fresh, and they’ll move your story forward, imbue your work with atmosphere, create that tang of feeling that editors cry for and readers crave.
 Monica Wood helps you squeeze the greatest flavor from the language.
-She segments description like an orange, separating its slices to let you sample each one.
+She segments the description like an orange, separating its slices to let you sample each one.

 When should your character talk, what should (or shouldn’t) he say, and when should he say it?
 How do you know when dialogue–or the lack thereof–is dragging down your scene?
 How do you fix a character who speaks without the laconic wit of the Terminator?
 Write Great Fiction: Dialogue successful author and instructor Gloria Kempton has the answers to all of these questions and more!

 Characters need to speak to each other, but writers often have trouble crafting dialogue that sounds authentic and original.
-Whether it”s an argument or a love scene, Chiarella demonstrates how to write exchanges that sound realistic.
+Whether it’s an argument or a love scene, Chiarella demonstrates how to write exchanges that sound realistic.

 Blockbuster Plots Pure and Simple (BBP) shows the plot rather than talking about it.
 Using two unique step-by-step visual tools for developing and deepening scenes and plot, BBP shows how the pros layer three distinct yet overlapping plotlines – Character Emotional Development, Dramatic Action, and Thematic Plot.
 When the dramatic action changes the character at depth over time, the story becomes thematically significant.

 This book covers the most popular element among our fiction-writing audience: plot.
 Appealing to novelists of any stripe.
-The Novelist’s Essential Guide to Creating Plot allows readers to focus on and examine in depth the structure of the novel – either one they’re currently working on or one that they are planning.
+The Novelist’s Essential Guide to Creating Plot allows readers to focus on and examine the structure of the novel in depth – either one they’re currently working on or one that they are planning.

 “There are ways to create, fix, steer and discover plots – ways which, over a writing life, you’d eventually puzzle out for yourself,” writes Ansen Dibell.
 “They aren’t laws.
 They’re an array of choices, things to try, once you’ve put a name to the particular problem you’re facing now.”
 That’s what this book is about: identifying those choices (whose viewpoint? stop and explain now, or wait? how can this lead to that?), then learning what narrative problems they are apt to create and how to choose an effective strategy for solving them.
 The result?
 Strong, solid stories and novels that move.